Robert J. Cross

 Robert John Cross (October 1, 1803 - February 15, 1873) was an American pioneer.
 He was the first permanent settler of the town of Roscoe, Illinois, the County Treasurer of Winnebago County, Illinois, and a member of the Illinois General Assembly.

 Personal life

-Cross was born in Newburgh, New York, the third child of Rev. John Cross and Margaret Hanna Cross.
+Cross was born in Newburgh, New York, the third child of Scots-Irish immigrants Rev. John Cross and Margaret Hanna Cross.
 In 1825 he moved to Tecumseh, Michigan where he built and resided in a log cabin.
 In 1830 Cross moved to Coldwater, Michigan.
 In 1832 he was a private in the Michigan militia where he was mustered to defend Chicago during the Black Hawk War, but the brigade, commanded by General Joseph W. Brown, was mustered out before reaching Chicago.
 In 1835 Cross moved to Illinois and purchased the first claim made in the town or Roscoe for the purpose of permanent settlement and cultivation, making him the first town settler.
 His primary occupation was farmer, but he also filled several positions in local government.